-The file is line-oriented text file.
-Blank lines and lines beginning with "#" (comments) will get ignored.
-Other lines begin with an entry identifier like E for Event or BS for BeginSend, followed by attribute-identifier and value pairs.
-One exception is debug output (recorded from ev << ... statements), which are represented by lines that begin with a hypen, and continue with the actual text.
+The file is a line-oriented text file.
+Blank lines and lines beginning with "#" (comments) will be ignored.
+Other lines begin with an entry identifier like $\mathbb E$ for Event or $\mathbb BS$ for BeginSend, followed by attribute-identifier and value pairs.
+One exception is debug output (recorded from $\mathbb EVW$... statements), which are represented by lines that begin with a hyphen, and continue with the actual text.